 Draw a big, clear and detailed diagram

-- Feel free to use spaces to help you to note down necessary information and characteristics of your drawing.
+Feel free to use spaces to help you to note down the necessary information and characteristics of your drawing.

 Check your answers

 Time management is critical!
 Manage your time during your test and leave 10 minutes towards the end to check your solutions.

 Make sure to check your solutions, specifically how your present your numbers.
 Is the question looking for an exact form?
 2 or 3 significant figures?

 Do not forget units!
 You could lose marks for not having units of measurement!